-- o age
+- age,

-- o being or becoming a transsexual person
+- being or becoming a transsexual person,

-- o being married or in a civil partnership
+- being married or in a civil partnership,

-- o being pregnant or on maternity leave
+- being pregnant or on maternity leave,

-- o disability
+- disability,

-- race including colour, nationality, ethnic or national origin
+- race including colour, nationality, ethnic or national origin,

-- religion, belief or lack of religion/belief
+- religion, belief or lack of religion/belief,

-- o sex

-- sexual orientation
+- sexual orientation.

 These are called 'protected characteristics'.